 If Caribou was a rush job, Captain Fantastic And The Brown Dirt Cowboy is a piece of studio perfectionism.
 The group spent almost a month in the studio, carefully crafting the sophisticated adult contemporary sound.
 It marks the end of an era for John – it was the last 1970s record with Murray and Olsson, who were fired before the next album.
 Captain Fantastic was immensely successful in the US, debuting at number one, and it tells the story of John and Taupin’s efforts before success.
 The songs were written, and are sequenced, in chronological order.

 As well written and meticulously crafted as Captain Fantastic is, it is a little sedate, and the best parts are when the big pop hooks hit.
 The hit was the almost seven minute long ‘Someone Saved My Life Tonight’, and it’s great, with its gravelly piano hook and its stacked harmonies in the chorus.
 There’s a great chorus on ‘Tower Of Babel’ and a triumphant vocal hook at the conclusion of ‘Curtains’.
 The rock of ‘(Gotta Get A) Meal Ticket’ is a welcome change of pace.
 The CD version includes ‘Philadelphia Freedom’ from earlier in 1975, one of John’s best non-album singles, a Philly Soul tribute to Billie Jean King.

 Captain Fantastic And The Brown Dirt Cowboy lacks some of the effortless pop sense of John’s earlier work, but it’s a very strong stab at an adult contemporary record.

 Rock of the Westies

 Elton John was only 27 when he released Rock of the Westies, but it sounds like a midlife crisis.
 John fired his long-serving rhythm section, and opted for a second guitarist, using Caleb Quaye alongside Davey Johnstone.
-The result is the most rock-oriented and oddball album is John’s catalogue, but it was still wildly successful – it was just the second album to debut at number one in the US charts, following Captain Fantastic.
+The result is the most rock-oriented and oddball album in John’s catalogue, but it was still wildly successful – it was just the second album to debut at number one in the US charts, following Captain Fantastic.
 The title is a pun on the phrase west of the Rockies – like the previous two records it was recorded at Caribou Ranch.